 This minimum half-day session is essential for consistency of delivery.
-It should occur about one week before the workshop date to:
+It should occur about a week or two before the workshop date to:

-- go though the full workshop and each activity - allocate facilitators to different learning activities see the facilitator planning guide - ensure that all resources are prepared before the workshop.
+- go through each activity in the workshop manual (edited if necessary) - allocate facilitators to different learning activities see the facilitator planning guide - ensure that all resources are prepared before the workshop.

-Before the training session each facilitator should have received and read the Loves-Me-Not workshop manual, the LMN PowerPoint with the embedded videos, and this implementation guide.
+Before the training session, make sure each facilitator has read the Loves-Me-Not workshop manual, the LMN PowerPoint with the embedded videos, and this implementation guide.